This section is about our forward work plan for 2024–27 and the status of audits that are in progress.

 Planned

-These reports analyse the health entities’ financial performance and position and include assessments of their financial statement preparation processes, internal controls, and financial sustainability.
+These reports analyse the health entities’ financial performance and position and include assessments of their internal controls, financial performance and sustainability, and asset management in health entities.

 Planned